 There are several factors that can cause dry mouth, including:

-- Medications: Many medications, including antihistamines, decongestants, painkillers, antidepressants, and diuretics, can reduce saliva production as a side effect.
+- Medication Side Effects: Certain medications can reduce saliva flow.
+Many medications, including antihistamines, decongestants, painkillers, antidepressants, and diuretics, can reduce saliva production as a side effect.

-- Medical Treatments: Radiation therapy to the head and neck can damage salivary glands, reducing saliva production.
+- Medical Treatments for Head and Neck Cancer: Treatments like radiation can affect major salivary glands in the head and neck area.
+Radiation therapy to the head and neck can damage salivary glands, reducing saliva production.
 Certain chemotherapy drugs can also cause dry mouth.

-- Medical Conditions: Conditions such as Sjögren’s syndrome, diabetes, Alzheimer’s disease, and stroke can lead to dry mouth.
+- Autoimmune Diseases: Conditions such as Sjögren’s syndrome, diabetes, systemic lupus erythematosus, rheumatoid arthritis, Alzheimer’s disease, and stroke can lead to dry mouth.

 - Dehydration: Not drinking enough water or losing too much fluid can cause dry mouth.